-Finally, a particularly striking finding of this work is the existence of a head that specializes in strongly attending to the funny part of funny sentences.
-This head alone predicts which word humans choose to modify to remove humor performs $5$ times better than the best baseline.
-Several of our analysis rely on investigating attention heads. \newcite{jain-wallace-2019-attention} warned that attention patterns do not directly imply explanation of model decisions.
-However, following the subsequent recommendations of \newcite{wiegreffe-pinter-2019-attention} we always carefully compared the attention of finetuned models against the frozen weight version (\BERT without finetuning) allowing us to discover significant and meaningful qualitative changes happening during the finetuning that enable the model to go from random performances to significantly better than random.
-Our results thus shed lights on the inner-workings of humor detection models.
+Our core analyses rely on an investigation of attention heads. \newcite{jain-wallace-2019-attention} warned that attention patterns do not directly imply explanations of model decisions.
+However, following the subsequent recommendations of \newcite{wiegreffe-pinter-2019-attention}, we always carefully compared the attention of finetuned models against frozen\hyp weight versions (\BERT without finetuning), allowing us to discover significant and meaningful qualitative changes happening during finetuning that enable the model to go from random to significantly\hyp above\hyp random accuracy.
+Our results thus shed lights on the inner workings of humor detection models.

-Overall, this work shows that humor detection remains a challenging task where automatic techniques still have a large room for improvements.
-However, existing models can already capture highly non-trivial features of what makes sentences funny.
-Our characterization of easy vs. hard instances can guide future research efforts to further improve abilities of models to understand humor.
+Overall, this work shows that, although humor detection remains a challenging task, existing models can already capture highly nontrivial features of what makes satirical headlines funny.
+Moreover, our characterization of easy vs.\ hard instances can guide future research efforts to further help computational models recognize humor.